AntoineMeheut/Hal9000Screen/README.md

 sudo apt-get install qiv
 ```

-### Creating an automatic start-up script
+### Creating an automatic startup script
-When starting the desktop, LXDE automatically launches the scripts found in
-the /home/pi/.config/autostart folder
+When starting the desktop, LXDE automatically launches the scripts found in the /home/pi/.config/autostart folder

 We will therefore create this folder on our Raspberry Pi Zero and then create the script that will be launched at startup
 from the office.

+You can also copy the files found here to your raspberry [resources](https://github.com/AntoineMeheut/Hal9000Screen/resources)

 ```
 mkdir /home/pi/.config/autostart
-cd autostart
+cd /home/pi/.config/autostart
 sudo nano slideshow.desktop
+sudo chmod +x slideshow.desktop
 ```

 Once nano is open, insert the following lines into the file.